Fictosexuality

 - Furry Fandom54/100Identity & TransformationMembership in the furry fandom, the community organised around anthropomorphic animal characters that blend human and animal traits.
 It spans fan art, writing, costuming and conventions and centres on creating a character, a fursona.
 Most participation is social and creative; an erotic dimension is optional for some.54

-- Object Sexuality17/100Objectophilia · Objects & MaterialsObject sexuality (objectophilia, objectum sexuality, OS) is a pronounced romantic and sometimes sexual orientation toward specific inanimate objects or structures.
-People who identify with it describe genuine, often reciprocal-feeling love for a particular object.17
+- Object Sexuality17/100Objectophilia · Objects & MaterialsObject sexuality (objectophilia, objectum sexuality, OS) is a romantic and sometimes sexual attraction directed at specific inanimate objects or structures.
+Those who identify with it describe committed, often reciprocal-feeling love for one particular object rather than a generic interest in things.17

 A modern compound: ficto- (from Latin fictio, 'a shaping, a feigning', via 'fiction') + -sexuality.
 The cognate forms fictoromance and fictophilia (with -philia, Greek for 'love') arose in 2010s online communities and were formalised academically by Karhulahti & Välisalo (2021).